FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Abstract

 \section{Abstract}

 Camera redirection aims to replay a dynamic scene from a single monocular video under a user-specified camera trajectory.
-However, large-angle redirection is inherently ill-posed: a monocular video captures only a narrow spatio-temporal view of a dynamic 3D scene, providing highly partial observations of the underlying 4D world.
+However, large-angle redirection is inherently ill-posed: a monocular video captures only a narrow spatio-temporal view of a dynamic 3D scene, providing severely limited observations of the underlying 4D world.
 The key challenge is therefore to recover a complete and coherent plenoptic representation from this limited input, with consistent geometry and coherent motion.
 While recent diffusion-based methods achieve impressive visual generation quality, they often break down under large-angle viewpoint changes far from the original trajectory, where missing visual grounding leads to severe geometric ambiguity and temporal inconsistency.
-To address this, we present \textbf{FreeOrbit4D}, an effective training-free framework that tackles this geometric ambiguity by recovering a geometry-complete 4D proxy as structural grounding for video generation.
-We obtain this proxy by decoupling foreground and background reconstructions: we unproject the monocular video into a static background and geometry-incomplete foreground point clouds in a unified global space, then leverage an object-centric multi-view diffusion model to synthesize multi-view images and reconstruct geometry-complete foreground point clouds in canonical object space.
-By aligning the canonical foreground point cloud to the global scene space via dense pixel-synchronized 3D--3D correspondences and projecting the geometry-complete 4D proxy onto target camera viewpoints, we provide geometric scaffolds (e.g., depth/visibility cues) that guide a conditional video diffusion model.
-Extensive experiments show that FreeOrbit4D produces more faithful and temporally coherent redirected videos under challenging large-angle trajectories, and our geometry-complete 4D proxy further opens a potential avenue for practical applications such as edit propagation and 4D data generation. \textbf{Project page and code will be released soon.}
+To address this, we present \textbf{FreeOrbit4D}, an effective training-free framework that tackles this geometric ambiguity by recovering a foreground-complete 4D proxy as structural grounding for video generation.
+We obtain this proxy by decoupling foreground and background reconstructions: we unproject the monocular video into a static background and partial foreground point clouds in a unified global space, then leverage an object-centric multi-view diffusion model to synthesize multi-view images and reconstruct complete foreground point clouds in canonical object space.
+By aligning the canonical foreground point cloud to the global scene space via dense pixel-synchronized 3D--3D correspondences and projecting the foreground-complete 4D proxy onto target camera viewpoints, we provide geometric scaffolds (e.g., depth/visibility cues) that guide a conditional video diffusion model.
+Extensive experiments show that FreeOrbit4D produces more faithful and temporally coherent redirected videos under challenging large-angle trajectories, and our foreground-complete 4D proxy further opens a potential avenue for practical applications such as edit propagation and 4D data generation. \textbf{Project page:} \url{https://freeorbit4d.vision.ischool.illinois.edu/}